 Although improving fertility after endometriosis surgery isn't a guarantee, the action of removing damaging, access tissue from vital parts of the reproductive organs is an essential step to repairing reproductive health.

-With that in mind, it's important to remember that the chances of endometriosis resurfacing after surgery are just over 20% for the following 2 years, and nearly 50% after 5 years.
+With that in mind, it's important to remember that the chances of endometriosis resurfacing after surgery are between 20% and 40% within 5 years.
 The likelihood of regrowth means that only a small window of opportunity is available in many cases, so choosing the best team to carry out your surgery will make all the difference when it comes to starting the family of your dreams.